 Table 1A-23: General Plan and Zoning Categories

 Note: General Plan densities are gross, which convert to net densities for Zoning using an 80% conversion factor.
-Sources: County of Fresno General Plan and Municipal Code, as amended in 2020 and as proposed in the August 2023 Draft of the General Plan.3
+Sources: County of Fresno General Plan and Municipal Code, as amended in 2020 and per the 2024 General Plan.